kendopunk/stencil-vizzle/README.md

 ### Chart Components

-All components are highly configurable, via attributes, to offer the most flexibility in terms of conveying as much or as little information as you wish.
+All components are highly configurable via their supported attributes to offer the most flexibility in terms of tailoring your visualization to convey as much or as little information as you wish.

 #### &lt;stv-line-chart&gt;